openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/llvm-toolchain-pl.md

 - The Programming Languages and Compiler Technology (PLCT) group at the Chinese Academy of Sciences are providing support for specific PA proposals.

-Details of resource required for the various specific releases will be a matter for individual PA propsoals.
+Details of resource required for the various specific releases will be a matter for individual PA proposals.

 ### OpenHW engineering staff resource plan: requirement and availability